Jake Peavy

-Peavy wore the number 44 for most of his career.
-When he was traded to the San Francisco Giants, he took number 43, as 44 was retired in honor of Willie McCovey.
-After struggling in the middle of the 2014 season, he changed to 22.
+Early life

+Jacob Edward Peavy was born on May 31, 1981, in Mobile, Alabama.

 Professional career

 Draft and minor leagues

 Peavy was drafted by the San Diego Padres in the 15th round (472nd overall) of the 1999 MLB draft out of high school (St. Paul's Episcopal School).
 He was named the high school player of the year in the state of Alabama.
 Peavy declined an offer to pitch for Auburn University in order to accept the Padres' contract offer.

 Peavy pitched for the Arizona League Padres and the Idaho Falls Braves in 1999 and the Fort Wayne Wizards in 2000.
 In 2001, Peavy played with the Lake Elsinore Storm and the Mobile BayBears.
 He split the 2002 season between the BayBears and the San Diego Padres.

 San Diego Padres (2002–2009)

 2002–2006

 Peavy was called up from Double-A to make his major league debut on June 22, 2002, against the New York Yankees at Qualcomm Stadium.
 He lost the game, allowing one run on three hits in six innings while striking out four.
 In total, Peavy had six wins and seven losses with a 4.52 earned run average (ERA) and 90 strikeouts.
 The Padres won just 66 games and were in the cellar of the NL West.
 In his sophomore season, Peavy started 32 games (194.2 IP), with a 4.11 earned run average, a 12–11 record, and 156 strikeouts.
 The Padres finished last in their division again at a 64–98 record.

 During his third year of major league experience in 2004, Peavy emerged as the Padres' ace starting pitcher and one of the best pitchers in baseball.
 He compiled a 15–6 record, struck out 173 in 166 innings, and led Major League Baseball with a 2.27 ERA.
 He became the youngest pitcher to win an ERA title since Dwight Gooden in 1985.
 On September 17, 2004, Peavy allowed Barry Bonds' 700th career home run.
+Additionally Peavy would later end up being the final pitcher Bonds ever faced in his career, on September 26th, 2007.

 On March 5, 2005, he signed a four-year, $14.5 million contract and held a club option for 2009 extension with the Padres.